Monviech/ndp-proxy-go/README.md

 Packet Flow
 ------------------

-## Downstream → Upstream (Client to Router)
+## Downstream → Upstream (Client to ISP Router)

 1. Client sends RS/NS toward upstream router.
-2. ``ndp-proxy-go`` learns the client’s IPv6 and MAC address.
+2. ``ndp-proxy-go`` learns the client's IPv6 and MAC address.
 3. Installs per-host route for return traffic.
+4. DAD probes: Checked against cache for conflicts with other downstream clients.
+   If conflict found, immediate NA sent on same interface.
+Otherwise forwarded upstream.
-4. Forwards packet upstream (rewriting SLLA).
-5. Synthesizes NA if NS targets the router’s LLA.
+5. Regular NS: Forwards packet upstream (rewriting SLLA), or synthesizes NA if NS targets the router's LLA.

-## Upstream → Downstream (Router to Client)
+## Upstream → Downstream (ISP Router to Client)

 1. Router sends RA/NA packets.
 2. ``ndp-proxy-go`` learns router LLA and prefixes from RA.
 3. Forwards multicast RAs to all downstream interfaces.
+4. DAD probes from any upstream device (router or other clients) are checked against cache; if a downstream client owns the address, defends it immediately with NA sent upstream, otherwise forwards the DAD probe to all downstream interfaces.
-4. Synthesizes NA upstream if NS targets a downstream client.
+5. Regular NS: Synthesizes NA upstream if NS targets a downstream client.
-5. Routes unicast packets to the correct downstream interface.
+6. Routes unicast packets to the correct downstream interface.

 Code Structure